-Your job application isn’t complete without a detailed record of your work history, educational background, skills, and interests.
+Your job application isn’t complete without a detailed record of your educational background, skills, and interests.
 A strong curriculum vitae brings all of these important aspects of your qualifications together to provide you with the best chance of getting called for an interview.
 Some persons are overwhelmed by putting together such a document, but this telecom CV example shows how a little effort pays off when it’s time to put your best foot forward for a chance at landing an open position.

 123 Fake Street, City, State, Zip Code